dustin10/VichUploaderBundle/Resources/doc/usage.md

     {
         $this->imageFile = $image;

-        // @note: in order to stay in a coherant state, we invalidate the filename. if ($image) {
+        // @note: in order to stay in a coherent state, we invalidate the filename. if ($image && $image instanceof UploadedFile) {
             $this->setImageName(null);
         }
     }